 Term Insurance is a pure protection plan that offers coverage against an unfortunate event during the policy term.
 One of the most significant advantages of a term plan is the tax^ benefit associated with it.
-Term Insurance tax^ Benefits can provide you with increased savings and better earnings.
+Term Insurance Tax^ Benefits can provide you with increased savings and better earnings.
 Read on to know more.

 Term Insurance Tax Benefits^ under Specific Sections of the Income Tax Act, 1961